Community schools admission criteria

 If you are applying for a place for more than one child as a result of multiple births, you must complete a separate form for each child.

 Child's permanent address

 The child's address should be that of the child's permanent place of residence.
 A business address, work place address, or childminder's address will not be accepted.
-A relative or carers address can ONLY be considered if those person(s) have legal custody of the child.
-In these circumstances, evidence of legal custody/parental responsibility i.e. a Court Order must be supplied.
+A relative's or carer's address can be considered ONLY if those person(s) have legal custody of the child.
+In these circumstances, evidence of legal custody/parental responsibility - ie, a court order - must be supplied to

 Change of address

 Changes of address can be considered only where Croydon local authority receives either a letter from a solicitor confirming the exchange and completion of contract for the new place of residence, or a copy of the new tenancy agreement stating commencement date.

 In year admissions

 Please see the separate document setting out how the LA will participate in the PAN London protocol for the co-ordination of in year admissions.